Events and Programs

 Social Welfare

 The UCLA Luskin School of Public Affairs prepares its students to enter the workforce with a broad range of practical and professional skills.
 Luskin Graduates are prepared to take on leadership roles and effect change as practitioners, researchers, and policymakers in the public, private and non-governmental sectors.
-The following survey results provide information and statistics regarding where our Class of 2022 Social Welfare graduates work, the sector(s) and position within the organization, location, and salary ranges.
+The following survey results provide information and statistics regarding where our Class of 2023 Social Welfare graduates work, the sector(s) and position within the organization, location, modality of employment and salary ranges.
 The data below is from the January 2023 survey, which is 6 months after they graduated.
-Among the graduating cohort of 111, 31 completed the survey, 27.92%.
+Among the graduating cohort of 102, 18 graduates completed the survey, which is about 17.65%

-According to the survey responses from the 2022 Social Welfare graduates, 100% of the respondents are currently employed.
-93.5% are employed full-time and 6.5% part-time.
+According to the survey responses from the 2023 Social Welfare graduates, over 90% of the respondents are currently employed either full-time, 32 hours or more per week or pursuing additional degrees.
 Their employers are marked with an asterisk (*).

 Didi Hirsch Mental Health Services* |